 Working with Leila was a dream.
 She understands the writing process from both a writer’s and an editor’s perspective, and that really comes through in her work.
 She’s intuitive, smart, insightful, and always gave guidance that was clear, actionable, and deeply grounded from a character and story perspective.
 Leila was also delightful to work with on a personal level—generous, funny, a great (and prompt!) communicator, and the consummate professional.Danielle Younge-Ullman, author of Everything Beautiful Is Not Ruined

-The Book Engineer is here to help your clients create more saleable projects.
+The Book Engineer is an editorial consultant here to help your clients create more saleable projects.
 This may be as simple as a freelance edit of a novel that they’re struggling to revise, or it may get much more personalized: adapting a client’s successful nonfiction book for a younger audience, co-writing a manuscript with a client who doesn’t have the time or expertise to go it alone, or doing a deep-dive through a client’s past work to pitch ideas for what should come next.
 We can be especially helpful with clients who are talented storytellers but don’t have book-writing experience: for example, we worked with the actress Viola Davis and the fine artist Xu Bing to create their first books.
 If you have clients who need help delivering that next project, the Book Engineer can work with them in whatever way they need.

 Leila has consistently surprised and impressed me with her brilliant writing, incisive thinking, and keen understanding of the publishing industry in all its facets.
 I consider myself lucky to work with Leila, and I know others will benefit tremendously from her guidance.Stephen Barbara, literary agent with InkWell Management